serefarikan/ethercis/README.md

 you can stop this container by `docker stop pg-ethercis` *(WARNING: Make sure that you read the note about docker at the end of this document)*

-Once the postgresql image is up (you may want to run the command without -d to ensure that postgres started) you must generate the database tables, stored procedures etc. as follows:
+Wait for the postgresql image to start to make sure that you don't try to access the database before it can properly start.
+Once the postgresql image is up (when it says so in the command line) you must generate the database tables, stored procedures etc. as follows:

 ```
 cd ehrservice